albertstarfield/project-zephyrine/documentation/ProjectDocumentation.md

 Project Zephyrine, personified by the AI assistant "Adelaide Zephyrine Charlotte," is an ambitious endeavor aimed at creating a sophisticated, locally-run conversational AI experience.
 Inspired by projects like Alpaca-Electron and Llama-GGML, it seeks to push the boundaries of local Large Language Model (LLM) interaction, with long-term goals potentially including deployment on embedded hardware.

 The project has evolved significantly from its initial JavaScript/Electron roots, now featuring a complex, multi-component architecture centered around a powerful Python-based core engine.
 It incorporates advanced concepts like Retrieval-Augmented Generation (RAG), hardware awareness, and asynchronous task scheduling.
+The web interface components now utilize a local backend service for data persistence and LLM interaction, moving away from cloud dependencies for that part of the system.

 ## 2. Architecture

-Project Zephyrine currently comprises several distinct components, suggesting different deployment strategies or stages of development:
+Project Zephyrine currently comprises several distinct components:

-*   **Core Engine (`systemCore/engineMain`):** A Python application responsible for local LLM inference, context management, hardware interaction, and providing an OpenAI-compatible API.
+*   **Core Engine (`systemCore/engineMain`):** A Python application responsible for local LLM inference, context management, hardware interaction, RAG, and providing an OpenAI-compatible API.
+Uses its own SQLite database for history, vectors, etc. Aims to eventually serve its API on port `11434`.
-*   **Backend Service (`systemCore/backend-service`):** A Node.js WebSocket server that utilizes cloud services (Groq API for LLM inference, Supabase for database) for chat functionality.
+*   **UI Backend Service (`systemCore/backend-service`):** A Node.js WebSocket server that acts as the **sole backend** for the Web Frontend.
+It handles:
+    *   Connecting to LLM APIs (either cloud-based like Groq or a local OpenAI-compatible endpoint like the Core Engine or Ollama, configurable via `.env`).
+    *   Managing chat sessions and message persistence using a local **SQLite** database (`database.db`).
+    *   Streaming LLM responses back to the frontend via WebSockets.
+    *   Handling chat history fetching, message saving/editing, and title generation requests from the frontend.
 *   **Web Frontend (`systemCore/frontend-face-zephyrine`):** A React-based web application providing a modern chat interface.
-It interacts with the **Backend Service** via WebSockets (`ws://localhost:3001`) for chat streaming and directly with **Supabase** for authentication and data persistence.
+It interacts **exclusively** with the **UI Backend Service** via WebSockets (`ws://localhost:3001`) for *all* data operations (chat streaming, history, saving, editing) and uses a dummy local authentication state.
 *   **Desktop UI (`systemCore/ZephyWebUI`):** An Electron application that appears to be a legacy component or a simplified interface.
 It currently uses a basic Flask backend stub for simulated interaction.

 ### High-Level Architecture Diagram